-- Students in good standing (not on probation of any type), with a GPA of 2.0 or higher, and have completed at least 2 semester at Berea College are eligible to participate in an international internship.
+- Students in good standing (not on probation of any type), with a GPA of 2.25 or higher, and who have completed at least 2 semesters at Berea College are eligible to participate in an international internship.

-- International students are not eligible to participate in international internships (see Education-Abroad policies), however, they may participate in internships in the United States as part of their intercultural experience and study at Berea.
+- F-1 international students are not eligible to participate in international internships (see Education-Abroad policies), however, they may participate in internships in the United States as part of their intercultural experience and study at Berea.

 - Additional funds for approved internships may be available through: